nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Command Reference

 You can refer to the section below for the full list of commands that are available in Uncle Jim.
-For quick reference you can also refer to the [command summary](#command-summary) at the end of this guide or use the `help` command when using the app.
+For quick reference, you can also refer to the [command summary](#command-summary) at the end of this guide or use the `help` command when using the app.

 ### Notes regarding command format